lum3on/ComfyUI_WorkflowSummarizer/README.md

 ## License

-MIT (for this node).
+Apache 2.0 (for this node).
 See ComfyUI and model licenses for their respective terms.